 2 Chronicles 20:9 “If disaster comes upon us—sword, judgment, pestilence, or famine—we will stand before this temple and in Your presence (for Your name is in this temple), and cry out to You in our affliction, and You will hear and save.’

 God’s desire is to save us.
 Jesus declared that His mission was to “seek and to save that which was lost”.
-We all were His once, we have been lost because of sin, Jesus came to remedy this problem.
+We were formed by Him, we were separated by sin, then Jesus came and remedied our problem.
 He came to find us, redeem us from death and make us shine.
 It’s not easy being shaped, as a mold of clay in the hands of the potter, the shaping is for a purpose and His purposes are good!

 Romans 9:19-21 “You will say to me then, “Why does He still find fault?
 For who has resisted His will?”
 But indeed, O man, who are you to reply against God?
 Will the thing formed say to him who formed it, “Why have you made me like this?”
 Does not the potter have power over the clay, from the same lump to make one vessel for honor and another for dishonor?

-*Calamity brings righteousness, honor and glory to the redeemed, but to the unrighteous it forms them into something else!
-The bitterness, anger, rage, and hardness of heart that is created from those who reject God’s shaping is likened to a vessel of dishonor.
+*Calamity brings righteousness, honor, and glory to those redeemed, but to the unrighteous it forms them into something else!
+The bitterness, anger, rage, and hardness of heart that is created in those who reject God’s shaping is likened to a vessel of dishonor.

-We are all shaped by trials in our lives, what those trials produce is dependent on how we respond.
+We are all shaped by trials in our lives, what those trials produce is dependent on how we respond to Jesus.